-This is Christiana’s experience of a Downing College Cambridge Engineering Interview in 2009 – if you’re applying for Engineering at Cambridge then this will be a great indicator to what you need to think about when it comes to your engineering interview.
+This is Christiana’s experience of a Downing College Cambridge Engineering Interview in 2009 – if you’re applying for Engineering at Cambridge, then this will be a great indicator of what you need to think about when it comes to your engineering interview.

 The interview took place at the college.
 It had 3 parts.
 Part 1 was a multiple-choice test on the computer, for reasoning, logic and understanding.